jsstrn/jsstrn.me/content/now.md

 ## Wave Music

-I'm building a chatbot for artists to sell their music.
+I'm building an application for artists to sell their music.

 ---